AnthonyVsShark/makeitwiggle/README.md

 # makeitwiggle
-A place to place all of my preferred CSS transitions for UI elements
+A place for all of my preferred CSS transitions for UI elements